Rhett Biglands: Career

 He made his debut as an 18-year-old in the SANFL with Woodville West Torrens kicking 5 goals in his first match.

 He was then drafted by Port Adelaide Power and placed on their inaugural list in 1997.
 After two groin reconstructions in the one year he returned to the SANFL.

 In the 1999 season he was equal 3rd in the Magarey Medal, played for South Australia against Victoria on the MCG and made The Advertiser SANFL team of the Year.

 Selected by the Crows with their first pick and debuting in the AFL in 2000 as a full back playing on Alistair Lynch, Biglands then made his name as a ruckman with the Adelaide Crows.
 He was one of the Crows’ best ruckmen for many years in a successful finals era for the club.
 He played in the 2003 pre season premiership side and amassed 134 games including 59 goals and 11 Finals appearances.

-But he suffered a serious knee injury in the first quarter of the 2006 preliminary final vs the West Coast Eagles at AAMI Stadium.
+He suffered a serious knee injury in the second quarter of the 2006 preliminary final vs the West Coast Eagles at AAMI Stadium.
 Biglands and several other players dived for the ball in a desperate scramble in front of the interchange bench.
 As Biglands dived forward, his teammate Nathan Van Berlo dived heavily into his left leg snapping Biglands' left leg about 30 degrees causing him to clutch the knee and tearing the ACL inside his knee; he limped off and attempted to come back, but was to no avail.
 After missing the 2007 season due to reconstructive surgery of the knee, he sustained instability in the knee during a summer training session as the reconstructed ligament gave away.
 He had a second reconstruction on the knee in late February 2008.